Balamaloth/FUTURE-GADGET-EXPO-2025/README.md

 Arranged in a responsive image grid using CSS.

-Images are stored in the assets/images/event-gallery/ folder.
+Images are stored in the assets/images/event-gallery/ folder.  <br>
 📸 Preview
 <img width="1755" height="2633" alt="image" src="https://github.com/user-attachments/assets/92b6c8d1-9be9-46f6-9b43-98dbddc59a47" />